-So, what does this mean and what does it look like?
+So, what does this mean, and what does it look like?

 How did we change the conversation tone?
 I shared with her what we heard from other groups to discover her opinion.
 She started to open up.
-We quickly discovered that many of the ideas we shared from other teams were ideas that she previously discussed with them.
+We quickly discovered that many of the ideas we shared with other teams were ideas that she had previously discussed with them.
 We also discovered that some teams, like marketing, didn’t believe what she and others claimed was happening in her sales team.
 Marketing accused Sales of not properly selling a specific product when the issue was that the product didn’t have the right features and functions to be sold universally to customers as they wanted.
-Marketing doubted the feedback from Sales and Sales felt blamed and shamed for something they didn’t do and had no control to fix.
+Marketing doubted the feedback from Sales, and Sales felt blamed and shamed for something they didn’t do and had no control to fix.

-The next issue we had to resolve based on this interview was why Marketing was doubting Sales?
+The next issue we had to resolve based on this interview was why Marketing was doubting Sales.
 Sales told us nothing different than what we heard from other teams and customers.
 Their stories were consistent.